Acceleration of particles in Einstein-Maxwell-dilaton black holes: Discussion and Conclusions

-However, our calculations is performed without considering the back reaction effect of accelerated particles pair to the background geometry of Kaluza-Klein black hole.
-It is shown that particles can be accelerated to arbitrarily high CM energy.
-So the background geometry may be destroyed and the back reaction effect should not be ignored.
-On the other hand, high energy assembled in small scale will lead to gravitational collapse.
-So the Planck-scale physics induced by the collision of particles pair with arbitrarily high CM energy is protected by the event horizon formed due to gravitational collapse and can not be observed by the external observations.
-Maybe, to explore the field theory interpretation of this classical effect is also an interesting topic in the future.
+However, our calculations were performed without considering the back reaction effect of the accelerated particle pair on the background geometry of the Kaluza-Klein black hole.
+It should be pointed out that particles can be accelerated to arbitrarily high CM energy.
+Hence the background geometry may be destroyed and the back reaction effect should not be ignored.
+On the other hand, high energy concentrated at small scale will lead to gravitational collapse.
+So the Planck-scale physics induced by the collision of a particle pair with arbitrarily high CM energy is protected by the event horizon formed due to gravitational collapse, and cannot be observed externally.
+Hence, it would definitely be interesting and meaningful to explore the field theory interpretation of this classical effect in the future.